bwicky/oligomer_hallucination/HAL_experimental_data/README.md

 `HAL_exp_data.csv` contains all the experimental data collected on designs reported in the [oligomer hallucination paper](https://www.biorxiv.org/content/10.1101/2022.06.09.493773v1) (*N* = 352).

-*NB* for some designs not all entries are populated because they were dropped early in the characterization process due to unfavourable behaviours (e.g.low soluble expression).
+*NB* for some designs not all entries are populated because they were dropped early in the characterization process due to unfavourable behaviours (e.g. low soluble expression).

 The dataframe contains the following features, grouped by categories:
 - Design specifications: